Legion of Honour: Fourth and Fifth Republics

-Organization
+Organisation

 Legal status and leadership

 The Legion of Honour is a national order of France, meaning a public incorporated body.
 The Legion is regulated by a civil law code, the "Code of the Legion of Honour and of the Military Medal".
 While the President of the French Republic is the Grand Master of the order, day-to-day running is entrusted to the Grand Chancery (Grande Chancellerie de la Légion d'honneur).

 Grand Master

 Since the establishment of the Legion, the Grand Master of the order has always been the Emperor, King or President of France.
-President Emmanuel Macron therefore became the Grand Master of the Legion on 14 May 2017.
+President Emmanuel Macron therefore became the Grand Master of the Legion upon his inauguration as President on 14 May 2017.

 The Grand Master appoints all other members of the order, on the advice of the French government.
 The Grand Master's insignia is the Grand Collar of the Legion.
 The President of the Republic, as Grand Master of the order, receives the Collar as part of his investiture, but the Grand Masters have not worn the Collar since Valéry Giscard d'Estaing.